josehu07/foreactor/README.md

 ![top-lang](https://img.shields.io/github/languages/top/josehu07/foreactor)
 ![license](https://img.shields.io/github/license/josehu07/foreactor)

-Foreactor is a library framework that enables asynchronous I/O (or more generally, asynchronous syscalls) with Linux `io_uring` in any C/C++ application.
-Foreactor is transparent -- it allows the integration of `io_uring` into any (perhaps serial) application with no modification to application code.
+Foreactor is a library framework that enables asynchronous I/O (or more generally, asynchronous syscalls) transparently in C/C++ applications.
+Foreactor allows the integration of an asynchronous execution backend, e.g. the kernel `io_uring` or a user-level thread pool, into an application with no modification to application code.

-This is done by describing the application's critical functions (e.g., LevelDB's `Version::Get`) as **syscall graphs**, a formal abstraction we propose, in plugins.
+This is done by describing the application's critical functions (e.g., LevelDB's `Version::Get`) as **syscall graphs**, a formal abstraction we propose.
 Such graph abstraction captures the original execution order of syscalls to be issued by the function and their dependencies.
-If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically hijacks those wrapped functions specified in plugins as well as POSIX syscalls, and pre-issues some syscalls ahead of time if the syscall graph says it is safe and benefitial to do so.
+If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically intercepts those wrapped functions as well as POSIX syscalls, and pre-issues proper syscalls ahead of time if the syscall graph says it is safe and beneficial to do so.

 TODO paper cite info? =)